Rochet: Catholic use

-Outside Rome, too, the vestment is early met with, e.g. in the Frankish empire (9th century) as alba clericalis, in contrast to the liturgical alb, and in England (10th century) under the name of oferslip in the 46th canon of the ecclesiastical laws of Edgar.
-At the beginning of the 12th century the rochet is mentioned, under the name of camisia, by Gilbert of Limerick and by Honorius, and, somewhat later, by Gerloh of Reichersperg as tunica talaris.
-From the 13th century onward it is frequently mentioned.
-The name rocheltum is first traceable in England; in Germany and northern France the rochet was also called sarohi (Latinized sarrotus) or sarcos (Latinized sarcotium).
+Outside Rome, too, the vestment is met with fairly early, e.g. in the Frankish empire (9th century) as alba clericalis, in contrast to the liturgical alb, and in England (10th century) under the name of oferslip (in the 46th canon of the ecclesiastical laws of Edgar).
+At the beginning of the 12th century, the rochet is mentioned under the name of camisia, by Gilbert of Limerick and by Honorius, and, somewhat later, by Gerloh of Reichersperg as tunica talaris.
+From the 13th century onward, it is frequently mentioned.
+The name rocheltum is first traceable in England; in Germany and northern France, the rochet was also called sarohi (Latinized sarrotus) or sarcos (Latinized sarcotium).

-Outside Rome the rochet was, until well into the 14th century, a vestment common to all the clergy, and especially to those of the lower orders; and so it remained, in general, until the 16th century, and even, here and there, so late as the 19th.
-Moreover, in further contrast to the Roman use, it had, especially in the German dioceses, a liturgical character, being used instead of the surplice.
+Outside Rome, the rochet was, until well into the 14th century, a vestment common to all the clergy, and especially to those of lower orders; and so it remained in some places as late as the 19th.
+Moreover, in especially in the German dioceses, it had a liturgical character, being used instead of the surplice.

 The rochet was originally a robe-like tunic, and was therefore girdled, like the liturgical alb.
-So as late as 1260 the provincial synod of Cologne decreed that the vestis camisialis must be long enough entirely to cover the everyday dress.
-A good example of the camisia of the 12th century is the rochet of Thomas Becket, preserved at Dammartin in the Pas de Calais, the only surviving medieval example remarkable for the pleating which, as was the case with albs also, gave greater breadth and more elaborate folds.
-In the 15th century the rochet only reached halfway down the shin; in the 16th and 17th to the knee; in the 18th and 19th often only to the middle of the thigh.
+As late as 1260, the provincial synod of Cologne decreed that the vestis camisialis must be long enough to cover everyday dress entirely.
+A good example of the camisia of the 12th century is the rochet of Thomas Becket preserved at Dammartin in the Pas de Calais.
+It is the only surviving mediaeval example, and remarkable for its pleating: this, as with albs, gave greater breadth and more elaborate folds.

-In the Middle Ages it was always plain.
+In the 15th century, the rochet reached only halfway down the shin; by the 16th and 17th, to the knee; in the 18th and 19th, often until only mid-thigh.